otse/miryks/README.md

 Working:
 Render indoor cells
 Render draugr, creatures, static meshes and mists
+Full debug suite, like a lite nifskope, press f1

 Not working:
 No exteriors